-- Develop a comprehensive understanding of risk and protective factors for the child, the parent and the alleged abuser or offender before considering if safety planning is appropriate.
+- Develop a comprehensive understanding of risk and protective factors for the child, the parent and the alleged abuser before considering if safety planning is appropriate.

-- Take time to have conversations with children, parents and the alleged abuser or offender.
+- Take time to have conversations with children, parents and the alleged abuser.
 Do not overload them with too many questions - imagine how hard it would be to be in their shoes.

-- The immediate safety plan and subsequent longer term safety plan must address the details of daily life for the child and family, and known or suspected manipulation and coercion tactics used by the alleged abuser or offender.
+- The immediate safety plan and subsequent longer term safety plan must address the details of daily life for the child and family, and known or suspected manipulation and coercion tactics used by the alleged abuser.

-- It is not sufficient to say that the alleged abuser or offender must be supervised with the children.
+- It is not sufficient to say that the alleged abuser must be supervised with the children.
 Involve other people who, through the development of a well-functioning safety and support network, are:

 - worried about the child